 “We’re both Messi.
 I mean, I have to be him because I’m Argentine, but Luis is also South American and loves a dribble so why can’t we both be him?”

-Aguero is hoping Messi can inspire Argentina to World Cup glory in neighboring Brazil this summer.
+Aguero is hoping Messi can inspire Argentina to World Cup glory in neighbouring Brazil this summer.

 It promises to be an exciting few months for Aguero as he chases silverware both domestically and on the international front.

-The 25-year-old is refusing to prioritize, though, and denies there is extra emphasis on the World Cup due to it being staged in his native South America.
+The 25-year-old is refusing to prioritise, though, and denies there is extra emphasis on the World Cup due to it being staged in his native South America.